maalvesdev/maalvesdev/README.md

 # Hi, i'm Miguel 👋

-Software Engineering student currently focused on Python, SQL and building a strong foundation in programming and database concepts.
+Software Engineering student currently learning Python and SQL and building a strong foundation in programming and database concepts.

 ---